-4.11 Gold reserves
+4.10 Gold reserves held by the Bank

-Gold is recorded at cost, which is the prevailing market rate, at initial recognition.
-Subsequent to initial measurement, it is revalued at the closing market rate fixed by the London Bullion Market Association on the last working day of the year (which is also as per the requirements of State Bank of Pakistan Act, 1956 and State Bank of Pakistan General Regulation No.42(vi)).
+Gold is recorded at the cost, which is the prevailing market rate, at initial recognition.
+Subsequent to initial measurement, it is revalued at the closing market rate fixed by the London Bullion Market Association on the last working day of the year which is also the requirement of State Bank of Pakistan Act, 1956 and State Bank of Pakistan General Regulation No.42(vi).
 Appreciation or diminution, if any, on revaluation is taken to equity under the head "unrealised appreciation on gold reserves held by the Bank".
-Appreciation / diminution realised on disposal of gold is taken to the consolidated profit and loss account.
-Unrealised appreciation / diminution on gold reserves held with the Reserve Bank of India is not recognised in the consolidated statement of changes in equity pending transfer of these assets to the Group subject to final settlement between the Governments of Pakistan and India.
-Instead it is shown in "other liabilities" as provision for other doubtful assets.
+Appreciation / diminution realised on disposal of gold is taken to the profit and loss account.
+Unrealised appreciation / diminution on gold reserves held with the Reserve Bank of India is not recognised in the statement of changes in equity pending transfer of these assets to the Bank subject to final settlement between the Governments of Pakistan and India.
+Instead it is shown in other liabilities as provision for other doubtful assets.

-4.12 Property and equipment
+4.11 Property and equipment